Mindfulness for Child Welfare Workers

 - Use at least one mindfulness technique with clients and co-workers.

-Attendees can obtain 3 CE's upon completion of the training, payment receipt and passing of the post-training quiz.
+Continuing Education: Attendees can obtain 3 CE's upon completion of the training, payment receipt and passing of the post-training quiz.
 Seating is limited and preference will be given to child welfare workers.
+Cost: $15 for students and $45 for non-child welfare workers

 All attendees must RSVP by October 6, 2022 for this training.
-Attendees will receive the WSU campus location details closer to the event.
 This in-person event will comply with all current COVID-19 campus guidelines.